czerenkow/DRayTracer/README.md

 Two binaries are built: DRayTracer and DRayTracerMPI.
 The first is single-host version, and the latter can be run in the MPI environment.

 ## Setup MPI cluster
-Details are described here https://github.com/czerenkow/docker-mpi, however this version includes Embree and this requires manually download this library.
+Details are described here https://github.com/czerenkow/docker-mpi, and this version additionally includes Embree.
+Only what you need to do is:
 ```
-cd docker-mpi
-./download-embree.sh
+docker-compose build
+docker-compose push

 ```
-This downloads embree-3.12.1.x86_64.linux.tar.gz which is required by Dockerfile.
-All next steps are the same as in not modified docker-mpi.
+If you need to experiment with Dockerfile, you can download Embree once `cd docker-mpi && ./download-embree.sh` and modify Dockerfile (details inside) in order to COPY embree-3.12.1.x86_64.linux.tar.gz  instead of downloading using ADD command every time.

 Copy the binary `DRayTracerMPI` to `DRayTracer/docker-mpi/project` and then, on docker-mpi claster, you can run the program this way:
 ```
 mpiexec -f machinefile -n 3 project/DRayTracerMPI
 ```